emmett-framework/emmett/docs/foreword.md

 in a handy way.
 And I finally chose Python.
-Ruby was on the list (and it seems quite popular for web development nowadays), but I've found its syntax, in some situation, less immediate; moreover, python is somewhat more *solid* than Ruby&mdash;maybe even too much solid.
+Ruby was on the list (and it seems quite popular for web development nowadays), but I've found its syntax, in some situation, less immediate; moreover, python is somewhat more *solid* than Ruby – maybe even too much solid.
 I think even Python would be advantaged by a more dynamic community: just think about Python 3's adoption status (Ed.).

 I really enjoyed writing code in Python, and after gaining some confidence,